sujoy-saha/Develop-AI-solutions-with-Azure-AI/6. Develop AI solutions with Azure OpenAI/Instructions/04-integrate-your-app.md

 lab:
     title: 'Integrate Azure OpenAI into your app'
 ---
-# Integrate Azure OpenAI into your app
+# Integrate ChatGPT into your app